Artificial intelligence (AI) is making a standout position in the market. And most importantly, it is creating a huge buzz in the healthcare sector.

 Behavioral and Emotional Analysis

-AI evaluates behavioral patterns, sleep habits, and emotional states using facial recognition technology.
+AI evaluates behavioral patterns, sleep habits, and emotional states using advanced NLP (Natural Language Processing) on patient input and voice analysis, alongside facial recognition technology.
 It identifies stress, anxiety, or mood shifts that may indicate underlying health concerns.
 This enables early mental health support and better overall patient care.

 Continuous Vital Signs Monitoring

-Wearable AI devices track vital signs such as heart rate, body temperature, oxygen levels, and respiration in real time.
-Instant alerts notify doctors of any abnormalities, ensuring quick action to prevent medical emergencies.
+Wearable IoMT (Internet of Medical Things) devices track vital signs such as heart rate, body temperature, oxygen levels, and respiration in real time.
+These systems use edge computing for rapid data processing and instant alerts notify doctors of any abnormalities, ensuring quick action to prevent medical emergencies.

 AI-Driven Physical Activity Tracking